evmcnb/quartz/content/Pearls/Hodgkin's Lymphoma.md

 * III: nodes on both sides of the diaphragm
 * IV: spread beyond lymph nodes

+**PET/СT is the mainstay of imaging for staging Hodgkin's lymphoma**

 Each stage may be subdivided into A or B